CodeHubOrg/JavaScript101-Session1/02_Data_Types/README.md

 Much more could be mentioned if you wanted to go through the basics of the JavaScript language.
 We need control structures like *if()* and loops - *for, while* etc..
 We are not looking at these now, they can easily be looked up, probably more easily than the data types.
 Or get familiar with them through [Codecademy](http://www.codecademy.com/)

 Another thing we need is operators.
 There are the common +, -, * and / operators and some more, which we will come across when working through examples.
-And here again, Codecademy is your friend if you wanr to become familiar with them.
+And here again, Codecademy is your friend, if you want to become familiar with them.
 I mainly wanted to show the data types, because they have some quite unexpected characteristics.

 One important concept is the different ways you can compare two values.
 You can use either == or === .
 When you use three equal signs that means you are checking that two values are not only identical in value, but are also of the same type.